 - Volunteer in Australia

 - Gap Year Jobs in Australia

 4. Dubai, UAE

-However, if work is not an issue, Dubai is a fast paced city with a diverse expat community – ideal for young expats to make friends in.
+However, if a visa/money is not an issue, Dubai is a fast paced city with a diverse expat community – ideal for young expats to make friends in.
 Dubai is an opportunity to experience a culture like no other in the world, and make the most of a country with a booming economy and professional ethos.